Linda Fruhvirtova vs. Arantxa Rus: Prediction and Match Betting Odds | China Open

 Linda Fruhvirtova vs. Arantxa Rus Trends and Insights

-- Through 41 matches over the past 12 months (across all court types), Fruhvirtova has played 21.0 games per match and won 46.7% of them.
+- Fruhvirtova has played 41 matches over the past 12 months (across all court types), and 21.0 games per match.

-- In her 28 matches on hard courts over the past 12 months, Fruhvirtova has played an average of 21.1 games.
+- On hard courts, Fruhvirtova has played 28 matches over the past 12 months, totaling 21.1 games per match while winning 47.3% of games.

-- In nine matches on hard courts in the past 12 months, Rus has averaged 21.9 games per match and 9.4 games per set, winning 47.7% of those games.
+- In the past year, Rus has competed in 28 total matches (across all court surfaces), winning 53.8% of the games.
+She averages 21.7 games per match and 9.4 games per set.

-- Dating back to 2015, Fruhvirtova and Rus have not met on the court.
+- Fruhvirtova and Rus have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.